Running WRF¶

 mpirun -np 8 ./wrf.exe

-When the run is complete, a successful simulation will print SUCCESS COMPLETE WRF at the end of the wrf.log file (or rsl.out.0000 for parallel execution).
-The following new files may be present, depending on user settings:
+Upon successful completion, SUCCESS COMPLETE WRF appears at the end wrf.log (or rsl.out.0000 for parallel execution).
+The following files are generated based on user settings:

 - rsl.out.* and rsl.error.*

-(For MPI runs only) Pairs of WRF model standard out and error files, one each for each processor used
+(MPI runs only) pairs of WRF standard out and error files, one each for each processor

 - wrfout_d0x_YYYY-MM-DD_hh:mm:ss